-- A high-resolution image is helpful to use as the feature image.
+- A high-resolution image is helpful to illustrate your essay.
 This must be one that you photographed or created.
 If you licensed the art for use, that is fine too, as long as you provide us the proof.

 Where should you send your essay?

 When is the due date?

 This is not a contest, nor a deadline-driven event.
 Any essays sent in will be published here soon after they’re received, as long as they follow the guidelines.

 - Please keep the word count between 500-2,000 words.